 - Clothes Dryer

 - Communal Pool

 - Ice Maker

 About this PropertyHarbour Town Club Villas 1253

-1253 Harbour Town Club is a highly desired, professionally finished, multi-level townhome right in the heart of Harbour Town in Sea Pines Plantation.
-Relish multiple private balconies and shared access to a splendid outdoor swimming pool!
+1253 Harbour Town Club is a highly desired, professionally adorned, multi-level townhome right in the heart of Harbour Town in Sea Pines Plantation.
+Appreciate multiple private balconies and shared access to a handsome outdoor swimming pool!

 Pull into your private, covered parking area and ascend a modest staircase to the main floor.
-The living room provides comfortable seating, complimentary WiFi, a flatscreen TV, and access to a private balcony overlooking the pool terrace.
-The balcony includes a table and chair set and a gas grille, ideal for outdoor dining and appealing!
+The living room provides peaceful seating, complimentary WiFi, a flatscreen TV, and access to a private balcony overlooking the pool terrace.
+The balcony includes a table and chair set and a gas grille, ideal for outdoor dining and calming!